About

 Digital Planet launched its site in August 1999, when its focus was on providing industry news and information, online shopping and on developing various functionalities for the growing user community.

 "We had so much more content and information, and also, I guess so much more experience in what good Web sites have to offer, and don`t, that we decided to just do a major overhaul.
-So, the whole business has changed dramatically over the last two years.
+So, the whole business has changed dramatically over the last four years.
 The idea started out to be a portal to the IT community to find news, information and content and auctions and shopping, and our slogan was, and still is, SA`s IT home online."

 The idea was to attract anyone with an interest in the IT industry, with information relating to jobs, training, shopping, and other services.
 The strategy involved partnerships with various content providers, and the provision of discussion boards, a classifieds section and other community platforms to encourage active participation on the site on the side of the users.